| | |

 The world-renowned U’mista Cultural Centre, founded in 1980, is Canada’s longest-running First Nations museum and cultural education facility.

 The Centre was built as a groundbreaking project to house potlatch artifacts.
-These artifacts were once seized by Canadian authorities in 1922, during a period of cultural repression.
+Canadian authorities once seized these artifacts in 1922 during a period of cultural repression.
 The Potlatch Collection tells an epic story of resistance and resilience.
-The name itself (U’mista) means ‘the return of something important’.
+The name itself (U'mista) means ‘the return of something important.'

-Along with the Potlatch Collection, you will find many other fascinating exhibits, as well as an extensive art gallery and gift shop.
-They also offer group cultural tours and presentations by dance troupes in July and August.
+Along with the Potlatch Collection, you will find many other fascinating exhibits, an extensive art gallery, and a gift shop.
+In July and August, they also offer group cultural tours and presentations by dance troupes.

 World's tallest totem pole in Alert Bay on Cormorant Island